brianjleeofcl/tbtl-showfeed/README.md

 # TBTL Showfeed for Reddit

 This application features automatic posting from a podcast feed to Reddit using its API.
+It interprets `POST` requests to specific endpoints and makes `POST` requests to Reddit's API with necessary OAuth information.
+For the implementation of a second backend that is responsible to making the `POST` calls, look at [tbtl-showfeed-websub](https://github.com/brianjleeofcl/tbtl-showfeed-websub).

 ## API